What is the best chihuahua harness? It’s time to find out!

 It is important to state up front that we are not going to address the head harness in this post.

 We are only going to look at the body harness type.

 As you know, a Chihuahua is a very small dog.

 A Chihuahua is also a very smart dog, which means if any dog can figure out how to slip out of a Chihuahua harness or collar, it is the Chihuahua!

 Actually, this is one reason why the Chihuahua puppy harness is becoming more popular for these tiny canine companions.

 It is much less easy for your teensy pup to slip out of a harness than it is for her to slip out of a simple neck collar.

 This is especially true when you get down to the level of the teacup Chihuahua harness, a mini-Chihuahua that can weigh as little as three pounds!

-Simple escape tactics aside, there are two additional health considerations that may make choosing a Chihuahua harness and lead set safer and more practical than relying on the traditional collar and leash system.
+Simple escape tactics aside, there are health considerations that may make choosing a Chihuahua harness and lead set safer and more practical than relying on the traditional collar and leash system.

 Chihuahuas can suffer from tracheal collapse.